-Performance of the preliminary inriver run size estimation methodology can be assessed, in part, by examining the differences between preseason forecasts and postseason estimates (Table II-8;

-Figure II-4).
-The recent 10-year average March preliminary preseason forecasts as a percentage of the postseason estimates for the URB, LRW, LRH, SCH, and MCB are 114, 109, 113, 121, and 114 percent respectively.
-None of the fall Chinook stocks had a notable bias in the recent time series of March preliminary forecasts.
-The recent 5-year average March preliminary preseason forecasts as a percentage of the postseason estimates for summer Chinook is 117 percent with a bias toward over-forecasting.
+Performance of the preliminary inriver run size estimation methodology can be assessed, in part, by examining the differences between preseason forecasts and postseason estimates (Table II-8; Figure II-4).
+The recent 10-year average March preliminary preseason forecasts as a percentage of the postseason estimates are 108 percent for URB, 103 percent for LRW, 110 percent for LRH, 118 percent for SCH, and 111 percent for MCB.
+None of the fall Chinook stocks had a notable bias in the recent time series of March preliminary preseason forecasts as a percentage of the postseason forecasts, although all were slightly over-forecasted in March.
+The recent 5-year average March preliminary preseason forecasts as a percentage of the postseason estimates for summer Chinook is 104 percent, although the 2015 return was significantly under-forecasted (58 percent).

-The preliminary forecast for 2015 URB fall Chinook ocean escapement is 500,300 adults, about 73 percent of last year's return of 684,200 and about 146 percent of the recent 10-year average of 343,600.
-This forecast is about half of the record high forecast in 2014.
-This ocean escapement will allow for significant ocean and in-river fisheries and will easily achieve the FMP S{MSY} conservation objective of 39,625 natural area spawners in the Hanford Reach, Yakima River, and areas above Priest Rapids Dam.
+The preliminary forecast for 2016 URB fall Chinook ocean escapement is 589,000 adults, about 74 percent of last year's return of 795,900 and about 149 percent of the recent 10-year average of 396,320.
+This forecast is slightly more than the 500,300 forecast in 2015 and is a continuation of strong returns that have occurred beginning in 2010.
+This ocean escapement will allow for significant ocean and in-river fisheries and will easily achieve the FMP $S{MSY}$ conservation objective of 39,625 natural area spawners in the Hanford Reach, Yakima River, and areas above Priest Rapids Dam.

-The forecast for 2015 ocean escapement of ESA-listed Snake River wild fall Chinook is approximately 20,900 which is about a third of the forecast of 64,600 in 2014.
+The forecast for the 2016 ocean escapement of ESA-listed Snake River wild fall Chinook is 19,700 which is 82 percent of the 2015 actual return and 85 percent of the recent 5 year average return.

-Ocean escapement of LRW fall Chinook in 2015 is forecast at 18,900 adults, about 130 percent of the recent 10-year average return of 14,500.
-The forecast is about 73 percent of last year's actual return.
+Ocean escapement of LRW fall Chinook in 2016 is forecast at 22,200 adults, about 138 percent of the recent 10-year average return of 16,100.
+The forecast is about 69 percent of last year's actual return.
 The spawning escapement goal of 5,700 in the North Fork Lewis River should be achieved this year.

-The preliminary forecast for 2015 ocean escapement of LRH fall Chinook is for a return of 94,900 adults, about 93 percent of last year's return and 117 percent of the recent 10-year average of 80,800.
-Based on this abundance forecast, the total allowable LCR natural tule exploitation rate for 2015 fisheries is no greater than 41.0 percent under the matrix developed by the Tule Chinook Workgroup in 2011, which is used by NMFS in developing ESA guidance for this stock (Appendix A Table A-6).
+The preliminary forecast for 2016 ocean escapement of LRH fall Chinook is for a return of 133,700 adults, about 104 percent of last year's return and 156 percent of the recent 10-year average of 85,900.
+Based on this abundance forecast, the total allowable LCR natural tule exploitation rate for 2016 fisheries is no greater than 41.0 percent under the matrix developed by the Tule Chinook Workgroup in 2011, which is used by NMFS in developing ESA guidance for this stock (Appendix A Table A-6).
 This is the highest exploitation rate allowed under the recommended matrix.

-The preliminary ocean escapement forecast of SCH fall Chinook in 2015 is 160,500 adults, about 126 percent of last year's return and 215 percent of the 10-year average of 74,800.
-The 2015 forecast is the second highest forecast since 1991.
+The preliminary ocean escapement forecast of SCH fall Chinook in 2016 is 89,600 adults, about 54 percent of last year's return and 109 percent of the 10-year average of 82,100.

-The preliminary forecast for the 2015 ocean escapement of MCB fall Chinook is 113,300 adults, about 56 percent of last year's return and about 109 percent of the recent 10-year average of 104,400.
+The preliminary forecast for the 2016 ocean escapement of MCB fall Chinook is 101,000 adults, about 59 percent of last year's return and about 90 percent of the recent 10-year average of 111,700.

-The preliminary forecast for summer Chinook in 2015 is 73,000 adults, approximately 93 percent of last year's return and about 102 percent of the recent 5-year average of 71,400.
-This ocean escapement should allow opportunity for both ocean and in-river fisheries and will easily exceed the FMP S{MSY} conservation objective of 12,143 escapement above Rock Island Dam.
+The preliminary forecast for summer Chinook in 2016 is 93,300 adults, approximately 74 percent of last year's return and about 113 percent of the recent 5-year average of 83,329.
+This is the highest forecast in recent years.
+This ocean escapement should allow opportunity for both ocean and in-river fisheries and will easily exceed the FMP $S{MSY}$ conservation objective of 12,143 escapement above Rock Island Dam.